RyotaBannai/webdriver_helper_in_PHP/README.md

 Everything you make action is defined first in *$clickitems* and *$fillitems* literally.
 And finally you must cast a spell like above "cast_a_spell" func!!!

+wd_helper.php is trait file and so since you use this usefulness, include this file and then define *use common_funcs;* in editing your class.